Yachting Monthly

 But on many older yachts, that had pulpits inclined forwards, to gain the clearance from the genoa furling drum they needed a bowsprit.
 To get the best performance advantage from your sail, the bowsprit needs to protrude forward of the genoa as much as practicable, while still retaining the support needed to take the loads.
 Taking it to the maximum

-2. Bowsprits: Why They Make Sense
+4. Bowsprits: Why They Make Sense

 Some yacht designs, notably those in the J/Boats line, take things to the max in terms of length with their retractable composite bowsprit.
 Others are much shorter and fixed and also include an anchor roller, like those found in the Beneteau, Jeanneau, Dufour, Hanse and Dehler lines.

-4. A Guide to Bowsprit Configuration from upffront.com
+5. A Guide to Bowsprit Configuration

+A Guide to Bowsprit Configuration.
 A bowsprit is now an almost inevitable feature of a racing yacht or performance cruiser and there are also a number of off-the-shelf retrofit options available.
-The uptake is due in part to the popularity of asymmetric downwind sails which offer ease of handing, particularly when sailing with reduced crew. ...
+The uptake is due in part to the popularity of asymmetric downwind sails which offer ease of handing, particularly when sailing with reduced crew.

-6. | Trogear Adjustable Bowsprits
+7. | Trogear Adjustable Bowsprits

 Removable aftermarket bowsprit for yachts up to 21m.
 On more than 125 types of yachts.
 For cruising or racing, inshore or offshore, monohull or multihull.
 Flexible Installation Methods, Adjustable & Removable, Code 0 Compatible.
 For yachts 8m-21m.
 Skip to content.
 Product Catalog.

-9. Sailboat Bowsprits
+9. Selden Bowsprits

-11. Make Your Own Retracting Bowsprit
+10. Make Your Own Retracting Bowsprit

 The list for this particular project was: Do no harm! (minimize the need to drill holes) Use the existing anchor roller.
 Ensure sturdy construction to handle moderate winds.
 Achieve a lower cost than commercial bowsprit products.
 Ensure the final product is attractive (no "DIY" look) Make it easy to install and remove.